HILL-TOPCONSULTANCY/DevOps-Introduction/README.md

 DevOps lifecycle is the methodology where professional development teams come together to bring products to market more efficiently and quickly.
 The structure of the DevOps lifecycle consists of Plan, Code, Building, Test, Releasing, Deploying, Operating,  and Monitoring.
 ![Alternative Text](images/DevOps-Intro.png)
 - **Plan:** Determining the commercial needs and gathering the opinions of end-user by professionals in this level of the DevOps lifecycle.
-- **Code:** At this level, the code for the same is developed and in order to simplify the design, the team of developers uses tools and extensions that take care of security problems.
+- **Code:** During this point, the code is being developed.
+To simplify the design process, the developer team employs lifecycle DevOps tools and extensions like Git that assist them in preventing safety problems and bad coding standards.
-- **Build:** After the coding part, programmers use various tools for the submission of the code to the common code source.
+- **Build:** After programmers have completed their tasks, they use tools such as Maven and Gradle to submit the code to the common code source.
-- **Test:** This level is very important to assure software integrity.
-Various sorts of tests are done such as user acceptability testing, safety testing, speed testing, and many more.
+- **Test:** To assure software integrity, the product is first delivered to the test platform to execute various sorts of screening such as user acceptability testing, safety testing, integration checking, speed testing, and so on, utilizing tools such as JUnit, Selenium, etc.
-- **Release:** At this level, everything is ready to be deployed in the operational environment.
+- **Release:** At this point, the build is prepared to be deployed in the operational environment.
+The DevOps department prepares updates or sends several versions to production when the build satisfies all checks based on the organizational demands.
-- **Deploy:** In this level, Infrastructure-as-Code assists in creating the operational infrastructure and subsequently publishes the build using various DevOps lifecycle tools.
+- **Deploy:** At this point, Infrastructure-as-Code assists in creating the operational infrastructure and subsequently publishes the build using various DevOps lifecycle tools.
 - **Operate:** At this level, the available version is ready for users to use.
 Here, the department looks after the server configuration and deployment.
 - **Monitor**: The observation is done at this level that depends on the data which is gathered from consumer behavior, the efficiency of applications, and from various other sources.